-The fat in a beef cut is another crucial factor to consider when choosing a beef cut to make jerky.
+The fat in a beef cut is another crucial factor to consider when choosing a beef cut to make homemade jerky.
 The cut with the least amount of fat is the one you want to select.

 When making jerky, fat cannot be wholly desiccated due to its chemical makeup.
 Also, the extra fat in a pack of jerky might speed up the jerky's rancidity and spoilage.